-Make the most of the school holidays with our round-up of family days out and things to do around the UK
+Make the most of the school holidays with our round-up of family days out and things to do on a budget

 Looking for a family day out – or perhaps a short break together?
 There’s a huge range of fantastic family experiences to enjoy across the UK.

 If you want to keep a young motor enthusiast happy, head to the Cotswold Motoring Museum in the chocolate-box village of Bourton-on-the-Water.
 This year the museum celebrates its 40th birthday with a 40 Year Flashback – an exhibition looking back to 1978.

 Up in York, the Jorvik Viking Centre has reopened after 2015’s floods, and new technology now allows you to smell the streets of 10th century York (phew).
 At Hampton Court Palace, there’s the history-themed Magic Garden play area for kids to explore – complete with dragons.

 At the O2, the ‘DC Exhibition: Dawn of Super Heroes' celebrates DC’s Super Heroes and Super Villains including Superman, Batman, Wonder Woman and The Joker.
 You’ll see original artwork, plus costumes, models and props used in the famous films, with Superman’s cape from the Christopher Reeve films and the 1970s Wonder Woman outfit.

 And the Royal Institution has family events throughout the year, such as Mark Thompson's Spectacular Science and a series of Summer Schools from late July and throughout August.
 Find out more about levitation, space travel and how life is created, plus much more.

 Prefer to get closer to nature?
 Many of Britain’s zoos and wildlife parks offer special wildlife experiences for junior animal-lovers, giving kids the chance to find out what it's like to work as a zoo keeper and care for the animals.